 This course is designed to help students refine basic English skills that relate to business through the use of realistic learning materials.
 Punctuation, grammar, spelling, capitalization, vocabulary, and sentence structure are emphasized and reinforced through proofreading and editing business documents.
 3 Cr Hrs.
-Prerequisite(s): OIS1240 or concurrent.
+Course Requirement(s): OIS1240 must be taken before or concurrently with this course.